haylocki/FrameByFrame/README.md

 **Copy:** Copies the frame displayed in the left of the window over then next frame in the video:

-**Copy From:** selects the frame displayed in the left of the window.
+**Copy From:** Selects the frame displayed in the left of the window.

 **Copy To:** Copies the frame selected with **"Copy From"** over all frames up to and including the frame displayed in the left of the window